Photo

 • Developed a low power algorithm in C++ to fuse sensor data on an implant and detect opioid overdoses.
 An Implantable System for Opioid Safety, Device 100517

-Machine Learning Group @ Electronic Arts
+Machine Learning Team @ Electronic Arts

 • Created a tool for the Frostbite game engine in C++ to gather 3D bounding boxes for key animation objects and stream the data to a remote server for machine learning models.